Do you have symptoms of excess moisture in your home? Symptoms include:

 - Plumbing leaks.

-- Unvested gas appliances.
+- Unvented appliances.

 - Outside air during humid weather.

-- Damp soil under many basements and crawlspaces.
+- Damp soil under basements and crawlspaces.

 Relative humidity

-Relative humidity describes the amount of moisture in air at a given temperature.
-Keeping relative humidity lower helps to reduce moisture problems in homes.
-When the relative humidity is more than 50%, several moisture problems may occur under certain exterior and interior conditions.
-Generally, in cold winter conditions the relative humidity levels must be much lower to prevent condensation and potential damage to the structure of the house or to encourage mold growth which causes some people to develop allergies and respiratory problems.
+When the relative humidity is more than 50%, moisture problems may occur.
+Generally, in cold winter conditions the relative humidity levels need to be low to prevent condensation and potential damage to the structure of the house and to discourage mold growth, which can cause allergies and respiratory problems.

 Identify the source of moisture problems

 To control a moisture problem, you must first identify and remove the source.
-If that isn't possible, then moisture removal with ventilation or dehumidification should be used.
-Reduce or eliminate high moisture levels in your home by:
+If that isn't possible, then use a dehumidifier or ventilate the house by opening windows or adding a ventilation system.

 - Reduce sources of water evaporation (bathing, cooking, humidifiers, etc.).

-- Install or inspect (and repair) exhaust fans in your bathrooms.
+- Install or inspect and repair exhaust fans in your bathrooms.

 - Install an exhaust fan in the kitchen to remove moisture caused by cooking.